sablejs/sablejs/README.md

 ### Quick Start

-sablejs **separates the Compiler and Interpreter** independently, so we removed the dynamic related api from the spec(see [Limits 1](https://github.com/sablejs/sablejs#limits)).
+**sablejs includes the Compiler and Interpreter independently**, so we removed the dynamic related api from the spec(see [Limits 1](https://github.com/sablejs/sablejs#limits)).
 In short, you need to compile your JavaScript code with sablejs cli before you run it.

 #### Example